-Here you can find a link to a map and details for the The Tukituki Trail, a network of trails for walkers, cyclists, mountain bikers and horse riders in Central Hawke’s Bay, much of it on HBRC land.
+Here you can find a link to a map and details for the The Tukituki Trail, a network of trails for walkers, cyclists, mountain bikers and horse riders in Central Hawke’s Bay, much of it on the Regional Council land.

 The trail is a mix of limestone pathway on stopbanks along the beautiful Tukituki River and some on-road connections between the townships of Waipukurau & Waipawa.
 A swing-bridge river crossing of the Tukituki lets cyclists complete a loop from Waipukurau and provides access to the nearby mountain bike park east of Waipukurau. there are bridle trails and mountain bike tracks alongside the trail.
 No motor vehicles are permitted on the trails.